 If you regularly have excess garden waste you may want to buy an additional green-lidded bin for £25 and subscribe to our Additional Garden Waste Service, which costs £60 a year per additional bin.
 For more information, please visit our Additional Garden Waste Subscription service page.

-Alternatively, you can take your additional garden waste to your nearest Household Waste Recycling Centre (tip/dump) or compost at home.
+Alternatively, you can take your additional garden waste to your nearest Recycling Centre or compost at home.

 What we do with your garden waste

 Your garden waste is initially stored at Cupid Green Depot.
 Once there is a large enough volume of garden waste, it is transported to a facility in Suffolk where it is turned into compost.

 If you put your green-lidded bin out for collection on the correct day and we missed it, you can report it online.
 Please ensure you report your missed bin within 48 hours of your scheduled collection day.

 Report a missed bin collection

 All residents will receive a standard sized green-lidded bin (240 litres).
 We are unable to provide any large sized green-lidded bin.
-Excess garden waste can be taken to a Household Waste Recycling Centre (tip/dump) or you can subscribe to our Additional Garden Waste Subscription Service.
+Excess garden waste can be taken to a Recycling Centre or you can subscribe to our Additional Garden Waste Subscription Service.